Athos1972/baangt/docs/articles/SeleniumGridV4WithBaangt.rst

-Following the same logic as with integration of `Zalenium <https://github.com/zalando/zalenium>`_ and current version of `Selenium Grid <https://www.guru99.com/introduction-to-selenium-grid.html>`_ you can define your test cases and test data definitions in Microsoft Excel using simpleFormat, full Format or subclassed TestStepMaster.
+Following the same logic as with integration of `Zalenium <https://github.com/zalando/zalenium>`_ and current version of `Selenium Grid <https://www.guru99.com/introduction-to-selenium-grid.html>`_ you can define your test cases and test data definitions in Microsoft Excel using simpleFormat, full Excel format, baangtDB or subclassed TestStepMaster.

 The only difference is setting the Browser to ``REMOTE_V4``.
 Of course you'll need to provide address and port of the service in ``BrowserAttributes``.